PurvaShinde21/devops-test/Readme.md

 ## How this assignment demonstrates DevOps principles

-1. **Collaboration and automation** – I created files, a script, and version control steps that mimic real-world DevOps practices.
-2. **CI/CD concepts** – The script automates checks like system resources and file listings, which reflect the automation mindset in CI/CD pipelines.
-3. **Containerization mindset** – By keeping all tasks self-contained in the `exam` directory, it mirrors containerization’s principle of isolating and packaging.
-4. **Rollback principle** – Using Git branching, I can rollback to a previous commit if I make a mistake, just like rolling back software in production.
-5. **Version control integration** – GitHub repo setup demonstrates how DevOps relies on Git for tracking changes, collaboration, and branching strategies.

 I created Readme.md in the exam directory and added definitions for DevOps, CI, CD, containerization, and rollback.
 This gave me a clear reference for the concepts while doing the practical tasks.